komposter/CommunityPowerEA.com/_docs/GUI.md

 <br />

-### Buy/Sell block colors: background, buttons (pressed and unpressed), borders and text
+### Buy/Sell block colors

-All colors used in Buy and Sell trading blocks.
+All colors used in Buy and Sell trading blocks (background, buttons (pressed and unpressed), borders and text).

 <br />